The things that go into a healthy diet also go into a healthy backlink profile.

 If you’re not, that’s a mistake – the Internet is increasingly becoming focused on visual content.

-Anyone who’s familiar with Quick Sprout knows how important infographics were in building the site’s traffic.
+Anyone who’s familiar with my blog knows how important infographics are in building the site’s traffic.

 While they’re not quite as effective as they used to be, infographics can still be effective when used as link-bait.

 But, don’t limit yourself to just infographics.
 There are many types of images that you can make to get high-quality backlinks pointing to your site.